voidlesity/voidlesity/README.md

 # Hi there 👋

 I am voidlesity, currently 16 years old, born on the 29th of January.
-I am a Hobby Programmer and currently have an apprenticeship as an Application Developer.
+I am a Hobby Programmer and currently have an apprenticeship as an Software Engineer.

 I'm still learning so don't expect much or good quality code on here